winitzki/scall/tutorial/programming_dhall.md

 - A function call will typecheck only if all arguments have correct types.
 - A pattern-matching expression will typecheck only if it handles _all_ parts of the union type being matched.
-- All `if / then` constructions must have an `else` clause; both clauses must be values of the same type.
+- All `if / then` constructions must have an `else` clause; both clauses must be expressions of the same type.
-- There are no "undefined" values: Dhall has no analog of Haskell's "bottom" or of Java's "null" or of Scala's `???`.
+- There are no "undefined" values: Dhall has no analog of Haskell's "bottom",  Java's "null", or  Scala's `???`.
 - A program cannot create exceptions or other run-time errors.
 - Infinite loops are not possible; every loop must have an upper bound on the number of iterations.
 - All lists must have an upper bound on length.
 - Imports cannot be circular or provide ill-typed values.

 These features eliminate large classes of programmer errors that could create rogue expressions inadvertently.
-Nevertheless, three possibilities for creating rogue expressions still remain:
+Nevertheless, some possibilities for creating rogue expressions still remain:
 - Trying to create a data structure so large that no realistic computer could fit it in memory.
 - Starting a computation that takes so long that no realistic user could wait for its completion.
 - Trying to import an extremely large external resource (e.g., from a Web server that keeps generating  space characters forever, or from `/dev/zero`).